Oluwapelumi99/Cuppy-s-restaurant/README.md

 | enter details here | enter details here | enter details here | enter details here | enter details here |

 You should have tests for every section of every page.. individually.

+### Automated Testing

+- I started the automated testing by checking that the forms in my app are valid.
+- Started by creating a test_forms.py file and tested the form as seen in the image below.

 ## Technologies Used